 Clark Wright was born and raised in New York City.
 His first passion as a young boy was baseball.
 He started playing baseball at the age of four and continued all the way through middle school and then Episcopal High School in Alexandria, Virginia.
 His passion for the game continued to grow while playing in the Interstate Athletic Conference (IAC).
 He was privileged to play on the varsity as a sophomore and earn a position moving from short stop to second base.
 His most rewarding experience was being elected a captain of the team as a senior.
 His ability on the field allotted him to obtain first team all-conference and Most Valuable Player award.

 Clark then went to the University of Georgia to pursue his love of baseball and history.
 He was able to work toward a starting position at second base as a freshman on the UGA Baseball Club Team.
 Playing for the Georgia Bulldogs was a special experience, especially when the team was ranked #1 in the country as a junior.
+This team had a bulldog mentality with players from all over the country and gritty transfers from Junior colleges to division three to division one.
 The Bulldogs made World Series appearances his sophomore and senior year.
 While playing he was a player-coach that began specializing in infield training and became head hitting coach his senior year.
 Clark has always loved playing but coaching, mentoring, and teaching other baseball players he finds even more special.

-This past summer (2017) Clark worked as the Hitting Coach and Infield coach for Team USA ELITE.
+In 2017 Clark worked as the Hitting Coach and Infield coach for Team USA ELITE.
 The team went to top high school showcases throughout the country highlighted by the Perfect Game Tournament in which 400 of the best teams in the nation were invited.
 USA ELITE finished #14 (in the country. ) Clark worked beside legendary Coach Jason Ferber, a leader that has worked extremely hard to be a top high school showcase coach and trainer.
 It was a pleasure to develop some of the best players on the East Coast/ Nation along side him.
-Fifty percent of the team received top division 1 NCAA scholarships after the summer season completed; including top programs such as Lousiville, University of Virginia, West Virginia University, Duke University.
-Big Dawg Training is now on the rise in Charleston, South Carolina as it continues to help make baseball dreams come true through hard work and love of the game.
+Eighty percent of the team received top division 1 NCAA scholarships after the summer season completed; including top programs such as Louisville, University of Virginia, West Virginia University, Duke University, and Wake Forest.

 2011- University of Georgia Baseball Club National Anthem at Playoffs